millord/reactEcommerce/README.md

-# This is the cliente side of the ecommerce app
+# This is the client side of the ecommerce app

 ## It was built using React.js :rocket: